-While visiting Rocky Ridge Farm – home of Laura Ingalls Wilder and her husband, Almanzo – we met two moms and their daughters who were on their own special road trip; following the travels of the Ingalls family.
+While visiting Rocky Ridge Farm – home of Laura Ingalls Wilder and her husband, Almanzo – we met two moms and their young daughters who were on their own special road trip; following the travels of the Ingalls family.
 When we told them we were following Route 66 and would be passing through a corner of Kansas, they eagerly encouraged us to take a side trip to Independence, KS to visit the Ingalls homestead.
 And that’s just what we did.

 Next door to the cabin there is a farmhouse that was built about 20 years after the family left the prairie and the historical society runs a book store and gift shop out of the house.

 It was inspiring to once again walk in the path of those who came before us, at a time when the land was so unsettled, and to get a small glimpse into their lives.
 Sadly, a year later they were on the move again; leaving the land because of the government treaty.